How to use Confluence for documentation: 6 steps to success

 Confluence is an incredibly versatile tool with a number of different applications.
 Whether it’s used as a company wiki, department hub or co-working space, Confluence is ideal for remote work and in-person collaboration alike.

 But Confluence doesn't have to stay within your company.
 It can also be used to create technical documentation for external users of your products.
-Here's how to make your Confluence documentation as clear, user-friendly and interactive as possible.
+Here's how to organise documents in Confluence and keep them clear, user-friendly and interactive as possible.

 What is documentation?

-The term “documentation” (also known as technical documentation or software documentation) covers a wide range of information that's organised into -surprise! - documents.
-Documentation comes in many forms and can be used for many different teams and purposes.
-Documentation displays and describes what a product is, how it works, and how to use it properly.
+The term “documentation” (also known as technical documentation or software documentation) covers a wide range of information organised into documents.
+Documentation comes in many forms and can be used by many different teams and purposes.
+It displays and describes what a product is, how it works, and how to use it properly.

 Here are some examples of what documentation can include: